-Dangers, Warnings, Cautions and Notices alert you to important operating procedures or to potentially hazardous situations.
+A Dangers, Warnings, Cautions and Notices alert you to important operating procedures or to potentially hazardous situations.
 Pay special attention to these items.

-A WARNING
+WARNING!

-- This photoelectric smoke alarm is listed for use in single-family and multi-family residences, along with hotels, motels and other commercial residential occupancies. - NEVER ignore your smoke alarm if it sounds.
+- This photoelectric smoke alarm is listed for use in single-family and multi-family residences, along with hotels, motels and other commercial residential occupancies. - This photoelectric smoke alarm must receive continuous 120VAC, 60Hz, pure sine wave electrical power. (battery is meant for emergency back-up only).
+In order for the emergency battery back-up to work, a new battery must be properly installed (see BATTERY INSTALLATION section). - NEVER ignore your smoke alarm if it sounds.
 Refer to IF YOUR SMOKE ALARM SOUNDS section for more information.
 Failure to do so can result in serious injury or death. - Test this device once a week per manufacturer installation recommendation.
 If the device ever fails to test correctly, replace immediately!
-If the device is not working properly, it can not alert you to a problem. - This product is intended for use in indoor locations of family dwelling units.
+If the device is not working properly, it can not alert you - This product is intended for use in indoor locations of family dwelling units.